riyanachwani/Aqua-Track/README.md

 AquaTrack is a hydration tracking app designed to help users maintain their daily water intake goals.
 The app provides an intuitive interface for setting reminders, tracking progress, and staying hydrated throughout the day.
 With features like personalized hydration plans, daily reminders, and an easy-to-use dashboard, AquaTrack helps users stay on track with their hydration goals.

 ## `Features`
-- **Personalized Hydration Plan:** Set and adjust daily water intake goals based on your age, weight, and gender.
+- **Personalized Hydration Plan:** Set and adjust daily water intake goals based on your age, height, weight, and gender.
 - **Reminders & Notifications:** Get notified throughout the day to remind you to drink water.
 - **Progress Tracking:** Monitor your daily water consumption and track your progress towards your hydration goals.
 - **Dashboard:** View your daily and weekly hydration stats on a clean and organized dashboard.